node-machine/driver-interface/README.md

 See the [abstract machines](./machines) defined in this repo.

 #### Query Language
 The Queryable interface layer supports declarative syntax for most types of DQL/DML queries via `compileStatement()`, and the normalized result returned by `parseNativeQueryResult()`.
-See the [WLQL docs](https://github.com/treelinehq/waterline-query-docs/blob/master/docs/) for more information.
+See the [WLQL (stage 4 query) docs](https://github.com/treelinehq/waterline-query-docs/blob/master/docs/) for more information.

 #### Expected Return Values
-See the `success` exit definitions of the machines in this repo and the section on [**Query Results** in the WLQL docs](https://github.com/treelinehq/waterline-query-docs/blob/master/docs/results.md) for more information.
+See the `success` exit definitions of the machines in this repo and the section on [**Query Results** in the WLQL (stage 4 query) docs](https://github.com/treelinehq/waterline-query-docs/blob/master/docs/results.md) for more information.

 #### Errors
-See the other exit definitions of machines in this repo and/or the section on [**Errors** in the WLQL docs](https://github.com/treelinehq/waterline-query-docs/blob/master/docs/errors.md) for more information.
+See the other exit definitions of machines in this repo and/or the section on [**Errors** in the WLQL (stage 4 query) docs](https://github.com/treelinehq/waterline-query-docs/blob/master/docs/errors.md) for more information.

 ## Philosophy